Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (3) The person received an honorable discharge after

-leaving each period of federal active duty service.
+leaving federal active duty service.

 (4) The person returned to this State within 6